 |English (including composition)||X|

 |Sciences (biological or physical)||X|

 |Number of Classes||74||224||250||37||13||1||0||599|

-The Living and Learning Communities create an opportunity for students to meet faculty and other peers within their academic departments day they step onto campus, further strengthening their opportunities to learn both in and outside the classroom.
+The Living and Learning Communities create an opportunity for students to meet faculty and peers within their academic departments the day they step onto campus and further strengthen their opportunities to learn inside and outside the classroom.

 Faculty mentors who participate in the Living and Learning Communities enthusiastically assist students in acclimating to Ashland University.
 Their involvement and guidance makes it easy for every student to engage in such social opportunities as festivals, sporting events, concerts, lectures, symposiums, and other extracurricular activities.